 The Magazine at Serpentine Gallery: West London’s most stylish brunch

 The Magazine is open for breakfast, lunch and afternoon tea, and during the weekend also for brunch.
-Run by Michelin-trained head chef Emmanuel Eger, the restaurant displays one of the most stylish dining areas in London.
-Sitting under a white sci-fi roof, surrounded by wide glass walls and high-tech pieces of design, you can enjoy delicious food and a peaceful view of Hyde Park from the inside of a spaceship.
+Run by Michelin-trained head chef Emmanuel Eger, the restaurant boasts one of the most stylish dining areas in London.
+Sitting under a white sci-fi roof, surrounded by wide glass walls and high-tech design features, you can enjoy delicious food and a peaceful view of Hyde Park from the inside of a spaceship.

 With the comfort of home-made bread with butter, sipping two refreshing signature cocktails – Elderberry and Stem Ginger Collins and Blackberry and Coriander Margarita – we analyse the balanced menu and decide to try the Scottish Salmon Tartare, Granny Smith and Radishes and the Scrambled Eggs, H Forman & Son’s Smoked Salmon, Dill Crème Fraîche for starters.